We Are Different And We Are Similar

 Highlighting Commonalities May Promote Intergroup Attitudes And Solidarity

 Hanel et al. (2019) cite research suggesting that ‘highlighting similarities between groups improves interpersonal and intergroup attitudes.’
-Others have argued that ‘build[ing] bonds of commonality across our differences’ might be an impetus for social transformation (Hunt-Hendrix and Taylor 2024).”
+Others have argued that ‘build[ing] bonds of commonality across our differences’ might be an impetus for social transformation (Hunt-Hendrix & Taylor, 2024).”

 The Argument Of This Presentation